A Review on Quantum Circuit Optimization using ZX-Calculus: Quantum Computing

-In addition, some operators are Hermitian. \textit{Hermitian operators} remain unchanged under hermitian conjugation, such that $\hat{U}^{\dagger} = \hat{U}$.
-This property is in particular true for physical observables, as it results in purely real eigenvalues.
-Unitary operators that are Hermitian recover the input state after being applied twice.\\
+\emph{Hermitian operators} remain unchanged under hermitian conjugation, such that $\hat{U}^{\dagger} = \hat{U}$.
+These operators represent physical observables and admit real eigenvalues.
+Unitary operators that are also Hermitian satisfy $\hat{U}^{2}=\hat{1}$ and recover the original state after being applied twice.

-\textit{Quantum computing leverages quantum mechanical principles, such as superposition and entanglement, to process information through the sequential application of unitary operators to quantum states.}